gurinina/RNA-seq-analysis/lessons/08-GO_enrichment_analysis.md

 library(GSEABase)

-# Load in GMT file of gene sets (we downloaded from the Broad Institute [website](http://software.broadinstitute.org/gsea/msigdb/collections.jsp) for MSigDB)
+# Load in GMT file of gene sets (we won't download it from the Broad Institute [website](http://software.broadinstitute.org/gsea/msigdb/collections.jsp) for MSigDB because it requires a login)

 c2 <- read.gmt("data/c2.all.v2023.1.Hs.entrez.gmt")